Blacklist Checker (DNSBL/RBL)

 When should TXT evidence be enabled?

-Enable it when you need provider-published notes for an incident record, ticket, or removal request.
+Enable it when you need provider notes for a ticket, incident record, or removal review.
 Leave it off for a faster first pass because TXT evidence is requested only after a positive listing answer.

-Spamhaus publishes special return codes for query problems such as public resolver use and excessive query volume.
-Those codes describe the query path, so verify them before treating the sender IP as listed.
+Spamhaus publishes special return codes for query problems such as public resolver use or excessive query volume.
+Those codes describe the lookup path, so they should be verified before treating the sender IP as listed.

 Can this replace provider delisting instructions?